 - Plugins: One of the advantages of using WordPress; there’s always a plugin to solve a problem.
 Some come at a cost while some are free to use with and without restrictions.
 You can download the WordPress editorial calendar plugin if you want something simple to see and manage your posts.
 Ofcourse it has it’s limitations which might not be a problem for you based on your own needs.

 - Blog planners: While you can totally have a diy version of your own blog planner with a notepad, truth is; most of us love when things are already outlined for us and all we have to do is fill in the blanks.
 Thankfully blog planners are also sold online with the increasing number and popularity of bloggers.
 You can try the badass blog planner by blogger Sarah Morgan.
-Cassie (featured on the blog) recently launched her own version – the Cassie Daves blog planner currently sold for #4000 (about $10) in Nigeria.
+Cassie (featured on the blog) recently launched her own version – the Cassie Daves blog planner currently sold for #5000 naira (less than $15) in Nigeria.

 - Coschedule: You must have come across this tool especially if you use WordPress because of the possibility of integration.
 If i were a mega blogger babe (i.e making a steady income from blogging), this would probably be my go-to tool because it’s the complete package.
 It lets you schedule both blog posts and social media posts all in one place, letting you share your contents across your social media at different times without even being online.
 Imagine tweeting all day without actually tweeting, pinning to pinterest all day without even being online.
 I really like all the features of coschedule but sadly it’s out of my blogging budget range for now.

 Now that you have all the tools you need to create an editorial calendar if you don’t already have one, let’s take a look at how to use an editorial calendar to improve your blog after you’ve put one together.